uyiromo/OpenMPE/README.md

 All sources are open-sourced under Apache 2.0 license.

 **OpenMPE** is an open-source Memory Protection Engine (MPE) based on Intel SGX-style Integrity Tree (SIT).
-Details of SIT are explained in [Intel SGX whitepaper (Intel SGX Explained)](https://eprint.iacr.org/2016/086.pdf).
+Details of SIT are explained in the [Intel SGX whitepaper (Intel SGX Explained)](https://eprint.iacr.org/2016/086.pdf).

-As of v1.0.0, some of modules of the OpenMPE is designed/optimized for the modified Freedom SoC.
+As of v1.0.0, some modules are designed/optimized for the modified Freedom SoC.
-If you want to OpenMPE "NOT AS-IS", some modifications may be required.
+If you want to use OpenMPE "NOT AS-IS", some modifications may be required.

 # Requirements
-- This repository was created and tested under the following repository/versions.
+- This repository was written and tested under the following repository/versions.
 - Chisel
   - 2.12.10
 - Rocket-Chip